MDZhB/jt-adpcm/readme.md

     return new ADPCMDecoder(cfg).decode(adpcmInput, pcmOutput).rewind();
 }
 ```
-### File IO
+### File I/O
-To read and write WAV files, use the `WAVFile` class.
-The following example illustrates how you might read a PCM file and write an ADPCM-encoded one using IO streams.
+To read and write WAV files, use the `com.jiggawatt.jt.tools.adpcm.util.WAVFile` class.
+The following example reads a PCM file using an `InputStream`, encodes it, and dumps the resulting ADPCM audio to another file.
+It uses the information stored in the input WAV header to configure the encoder.
 ```java
 void encode(boolean shape, InputStream in, OutputStream out) throws IOException {
     // use one of the `WAVFile` factory methods to obtain an instance